splunk/public-o11y-docs/logs/infinite.rst

 To create an Infinite Logging rule, follow these steps:

-1. From the navigation menu, go to :guilabel:`Organization Settings > Logs Pipeline Management`.
+1. From the navigation menu, go to :guilabel:`Data Configuration > Logs Pipeline Management`.

 2. Click :guilabel:`New Infinite Logging Rule`.